HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/input-full-data.md

 Input dataset for GWAS analysis is defined by `genotypes_imputed` and `genotypes_imputed_format` parameters, while input dataset for rare variants analysis is defined by `genotypes_rarevar` and `genotypes_rarevar_format`.
 The format parameter accepts 4 possible formats: vcf, bgen, pgen or bed.

-The input dataset can be provided as a single file or split by chromosome including a `{CHROM}` tag in the input filename (see below).
+The input dataset can be provided as a single file, split in multiple chunk files, or split by chromosome including a `{CHROM}` tag in the input filename (see below).

 ## Input formats